test01102/fredbarre.github.io/_posts/2019-09-30-btcwallet.md

 ![Step6](https://www.fredbarre.com/img/btc/Step6Receive.JPG)

 The pixeled "thing" in the middle is called a QR Code.

 The big chain of characters is your address.

 If you want to receive bitcoin. all you need to do is either:

--show/send the qrcode .
+-show/send the qrcode.

--send the the adress(the 2nd red arrow. you can copy by tapping it).
+-send the the adress(the 2nd red arrow, you can copy it by tapping).

 -send both for confirmation.

 ![Step7](https://www.fredbarre.com/img/btc/Step7QRCodeAdress.JPG)

 The bitcoin.com wallet have a qr code reader.

 This will allow you to scan a qr code to send your bitcoin.

 ![Step8](https://www.fredbarre.com/img/btc/ExtraStep8scan.JPG)